pbrdmn/brd.mn/src/articles/ascii-banana/index.md

 The `arduino` code was reasonably straight forward and didn't take much effort to make some changes.
 With the [Arduino Cloud Editor](https://create.arduino.cc) (and the companion firmware) I managed to reprogram my banana keyboard from the internet!

-The first goal I had was to remove the `F20` and replace it with something that would register in macOS.
+Referencing the [Arduino Keyboard library](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/), the first goal I had was to remove the `F20` and replace it with something that would register in macOS.
 A bit of code refactor to group all the output keys together and I had something working ([banana.c](https://gist.github.com/pbrdmn/5a44e6726664d8411423e7133ea8912d)).

 ---